East Arlington Branch Library

 Construction and Growth

 In the 1970s, the first bond election to benefit the library system allowed for the construction of a large downtown facility and three branches.
 The Central Library, completed in 1973, offered a state-of-the-art card catalog and microfilm readers, and was decorated in orange, harvest gold, and avocado green.
-The Southeast (later called East Arlington Branch), North at the intersection of Cooper and Randol Mill Road (closed in 1996), and Southwest (later called Woodland West Branch) Branches all opened in the early seventies.
+The Southeast open in 1969 (later called East Arlington Branch), North at the intersection of Cooper and Randol Mill Road (closed in 1996), and Southwest (later called Woodland West Branch) Branches all opened in the early seventies.
 The foundation was laid for major citywide expansion.

 The Arlington Public Library System has grown rapidly over the past 3 decades: